rahulrmsh/todo-list-js/README.md

 # Todo List
-A Todo list made using JavaScript.
+A Simple Todo list made using JavaScript.

 | Home |
 | --- |